gsa-oes/office-of-evaluation-sciences/_library/160_Gollwitzer_2006.md

 ---
-title: Implementation Intentions and Goal Achievement--A Meta-analysis of Effects and Processes
+title: Implementation Intentions and Goal Achievement -- A Meta-analysis of Effects and Processes
 permalink: /gollwitzer-implementation-2006/
 tags: library
 year: 2006